RNC chairwoman rips Trump impeachment, says focus should be on reopening schools

 There are better things Congress should be focusing on than the impeachment of a president who has already left office, Republican National Committee Chairwoman Ronna McDaniel said Saturday.

 "The constitutionality of this is so flawed.
-I think the president's attorneys did a great job yesterday, but the impeachment is used to remove somebody from office," McDaniels told "Fox & Friends."
+I think the president's attorneys did a great job yesterday, but the impeachment is used to remove somebody from office," McDaniel told "Fox & Friends."

 McDaniel appeared baffled at the impeachment against Trump.